New Home Construction Permits in

 Standard Ordinances & Processing Time

-While local rules in Nance County may vary slightly from municipality to municipality, standard US zoning dictates that: Multiple phase inspections are mandatory, including foundation, rough-in (plumbing, electrical, framing), insulation, and a final comprehensive inspection before the Certificate of Occupancy is issued.
+Key code points for a New Home Construction in Nance County: Multiple phase inspections are mandatory, including foundation, rough-in (plumbing, electrical, framing), insulation, and a final comprehensive inspection before the Certificate of Occupancy is issued.

 Estimated processing time in Nance County: 1 to 5 business days (Often over-the-counter).